Ugar777/Capstone/README.md

 # IBM Capsone
-The full project consist of 4 parts:
+The project consists of 4 parts:

 1.Data Collection: Requests to API